Lokad/AzureEventStore/README.md

    same event more than once, or with events that do not even appear in the event stream, or skip certain events entirely.

+   It is however guaranteed that the `State` passed to function `Apply` on a given sequence number will be the result of calling `Apply` on the previous sequence number (that is, the `State` is build by applying events in chronological order, starting with `Initial`).

    In a real-life project, this function would be implemented with a visitor pattern, but in the example project it is simply: